mwganson/DynamicData/README.md

 ![ImportAliases icon](Resources/icons/ImportAliases.svg)

-Use this to import aliases from selected spreadsheets as properties into selected dd object.
+Use this to import aliases from selected spreadsheets as properties into selected object.
+The selected object need not be a DynamicData dd object, but care must be taken to avoid circular references if not using a dd object.

 **Warning: selected spreadsheets will be modified.
 The cells containing the aliases will reference the dd object property.**

 To prevent a cell containing an alias from being imported you should end the alias name with an underscore (`_`).
 When the workbench code sees an alias name that ends with an underscore it will skip that alias and display a warning message in the report view, informing the user that this alias was skipped.
 Similarly, spreadsheets with labels ending in the underscore will likewise be skipped.

 To use this feature, select your dd object and one or more spreadsheets to be imported, then invoke the command either from the menu or the toolbar.
 New properties of various types, e.g. `Length` will be added to the dd object for each alias found.
-The property type depends on who FreeCAD has interpreted the type to be, which is based on the units used in the cell contents.
+The property type depends on what FreeCAD has interpreted the type to be, which is based on the units used in the cell contents.
 For example, `10.5 mm` would be seen as a `Length` property type while `45 deg` would be seen as an `Angle` property type, `5 mi/h` would be seen as a `Speed` type, etc.  Note: there could be some inconsistencies between the unit types recognized by the spreadsheet code and the property type names used in FreeCAD.
-Please report any errors to me via Direct Message "TheMarkster" on the FreeCAD forum.
+Please report any errors to me via Direct Message "TheMarkster" on the FreeCAD forum or create an issue here on github.
 As an example of this type of mismatch, "Speed" types are identified as "Velocity" in the spreadsheet, so a minor fix is needed (already done in version 1.41) in the DynamicData source code to account for this naming inconsistency.

 Once you have imported the aliases you should still keep the spreadsheet because other FreeCAD objects, example sketch constraints, that were referencing the aliases before the import will still be referencing them.
-Difference is now the spreadsheet references the dd object property.
+Difference is now the spreadsheet references the container object property.
 Keep the spreadsheet, but only make modifications to the values in the dd property editor.
 Otherwise, the changes made in the spreadsheet will break the connection to the dd object property.

 Another important consideration is the imports are done by value and not by reference.
 In other words, suppose you have an aliased cell with a formula such as `=B1 * A2 - C3`.
 The import will be whatever value that formula evaluates to *at the time of the import*.
 If you later modify the contents of B1, A2, or C3, those changes *do not* get propagated to the dd object property.
 In other words, if `B1 * A2 - C3` evalates to 15.23, then 15.23 is what gets imported.
 I've hesitated to include this feature mostly because of this issue that could come up, but I've decided to let the user decide for himself whether to use this or not.

-This operation can be partially undone using FreeCAD's undo toolbar command.
-The undo operation will undo the changes made to the imported spreadsheet, resetting all cells back to their former state, but it will not remove the newly created properties from the dd object.
-But while the properties remain they will no longer reference anything else in the document or be referenced by anything else in the document, so they will be harmless in that sense.
+This operation can be undone using FreeCAD's undo toolbar command.
+The undo operation will undo the changes made to the imported spreadsheet, resetting all cells back to their former state, and it will remove the newly created properties from the dd object.
 Still, it is recommended to save your document before using this feature.
+"Save and save often," a wise man once said about FreeCAD.

+**Previously, on import the alias names got edited with the dd prefix and with the name of the spreadsheet, but this is no longer the case.
+The new properties get the same names as used for the aliases, and get into a new group, which is named after the spreadsheet from which they were imported.**

 ### Import Named Constraints